Palm Bay, FL Solar Panels

 Palm Bay Area Utility Providers

-Most Palm Bay homes are served by Florida Power & Light (FPL).
-According to 2023 data — the most recent available — FPL’s electricity rate was 15.0¢ per kilowatt-hour (kWh).
+In Palm Bay, Florida Power & Light (FPL) is the primary electricity provider.
+According to 2023 data — the most recent available — FPL’s rate was 15.0¢ per kWh, just below Florida’s state average of 15.20¢ per kWh.

 Palm Bay Utilities Electricity Rates